-The main difference between annual and biennial plants is their life-cycle length.
+The main difference between annual and biennial plants is the length of their life cycle.

-Annual plants gets sprout from seed, flower and die in one year period.
+Annual plants sprout from seed, flower, and die in a one-year period.

-Growers have developed several breeds that were considered biennials to become annuals.
+Growers have developed several breeds that were once considered biennials to become annuals.

 Examples of Annual and Biennial Plants

-Annuals are a quick and effective way to add colors in the garden, and they usually flower from spring to late summer.
-Some of the most common annual plants are: petunias, impatiens, coleus, begonias.
+Annuals are a quick and effective way to add colors to the garden, and they usually flower from spring to late summer.
+Some of the most common annual plants are petunias, impatiens, coleus, and begonias.

-Biennials can sometimes being mistaken for perennials because they are self-seeders.
-Some of the most popular biennial flowers: foxglove, hollyhock, pansy, black-eyed susan, sweet William, Queen Anne’s lace, honesty, forget-me-not, Canterbury bells, and several varieties of evening primrose.
+Biennials can sometimes be mistaken for perennials because they are self-seeders.
+Some of the most popular biennial flowers include foxglove, hollyhock, pansy, black-eyed Susan, sweet William, Queen Anne’s lace, honesty, forget-me-not, Canterbury bells, and several varieties of evening primrose.